usegalaxy-eu/ansible-htcondor/README.md

 ansible-htcondor
 ================
-Ansible role to install and configure a HTCondor system on a CentOS node.
+Ansible role to install and configure a HTCondor system on a RHEL system.

 Requirements
 ------------